aleph2c/miros/doc/i_mongol_example.rst

 an arrow.
 It becomes easier to make a shot during the feigned retreat, so we say that there is an 80 percent chance to take the shot, every 3 seconds.

 Of course these numbers are arbitrary.
-Your war bot would be hooked into a set of sensors and controllers and the feedback would be based on a greater semblance of reality.
+Your warbot would be hooked into a set of sensors and controllers and the feedback would be based on a greater semblance of reality.
 I am putting in these times and probabilities to inject a bit of chaos into our group tactic, to see if it can hold together in its